-In 2020, employers can make annual contributions of up to $57,000 or 25 percent of each employee’s compensation, whichever is less, according to the Internal Revenue Service.
+In 2024, employers can make annual contributions of up to $69,000 or 25% of each employee’s compensation, whichever is less, according to the Internal Revenue Service.

 For example, if your employee earns $40,000 a year, you can contribute up to $10,000 to his or her SEP IRA annually.

-Self-employed people can contribute up to 20 percent of their net self-employment earnings to their own account.
+Self-employed people can contribute up to 25% of their net self-employment earnings to their own account.

 A nondeductible IRA is funded with after-tax dollars and offers no immediate tax benefit.
 You cannot deduct contributions on your tax return.

-If you earn more than $139,000 a year, you can’t deduct contributions from a traditional IRA.
-So, a nondeductible IRA is most common for high income earners.
+If you have access to a workplace retirement plan and have a modified adjusted gross income higher than $83,000 in 2023 as a single filer — or more than $136,000 as a married filer — you cannot deduct contributions to a traditional IRA.
+So, a nondeductible IRA is most common for high-income earners.